 Willenborg’s Ferris wheel: symbol of Oktoberfest

-The Willenborg Ferris wheel has been on the Wiesn in Munich since 1979.
+The Willenborg Ferris wheel has been on the Oktoberfest in Munich since 1979.
 It’s not the largest of its kind, but probably the one with the most beautiful view — and is considered a symbol of Oktoberfest.
-Buy ticket

 What’s special: 40 gondolas, 50 meters high, 360-degree view!